-A vamp is when you repeat over and over the same chord or chord progression adding some progressive elements before, in the middle, or after a solo.
-When the term “vamp” is used to describe “any recurring figure or pattern,” it is possible to make a broad generalization.
+A vamp is when you repeat the same chord or chord progression with progressive elements before, in the middle, or after a solo.
+The term “vamp” is used to describe “any recurring figure or pattern”.

-As the vamp proceeds, you may incorporate more notes, more harmonies, and more distinct rhythms to make it more interesting to listen to.
+As the vamp proceeds, you may incorporate more notes, harmonies, and distinct rhythms to make it more interesting.
 So, the listener will be completely taken by surprise and will have no way of knowing when things will shift.